 Nanterre’s Tours Nuages, the Cloud Towers

 Tours Nuages is among the most original pieces of architecture built during the Trente Glorieuses.
-Sophie Masse, an architect with the French Ministry of Culture, explains why we should all care about this stunning dream maker towers.
+But it’s in hypermarginalised Nanterre.

-What is heartening is that Nanterre retains its very different vibe.
-It is home to the Parc André Malraux where landscape architect Jacques Sgard used found materials from the local shipyard to create reliefs and it is surrounded by an abundance of interesting modern buildings such as the Préfecture des Hauts-de-Seine (architect André Wogenscky), which has a ‘protected’ status, the Town Hall, the Theatre des Amandiers (architect Jean Darras), the Foyer Maurice Ravel and the former School of Architecture (architect Jacques Kalisz).
+Nanterre is home to the Parc André Malraux where landscape architect Jacques Sgard used found materials from the local shipyard to create reliefs surrounded by an abundance of striking modern buildings such as the Préfecture des Hauts-de-Seine (architect André Wogenscky), which has a ‘protected’ status, the Town Hall, the Theatre des Amandiers (architect Jean Darras), the Foyer Maurice Ravel and the former School of Architecture (architect Jacques Kalisz).

 Trente Glorieuses

-One of the most original designs comes in the form of a poetic cluster of buildings, the Tours Nuages which best translates as cloud towers as a nod to their shape and design.
+One of Nanterre’s most original designs is a poetic cluster of buildings, the Tours Nuages, which best translates as cloud towers, a nod to their shape and design.
 This social housing complex was built between 1974 and 1981 by Émile Aillaud, with the artist (and Aillaud’s son-in-law), Fabio Rieti and sculptor (and Aillaud’s daughter) Laurence.
-It is among the most original pieces of architecture built during the “Trente Glorieuses” when the French government focused on building a large number of homes to solve a housing crisis.
+It is among the most original pieces of architecture built during the “Trente Glorieuses”, the 30 years between 1945 and 1975 when the French economy revived and grew and the government built a large number of homes to solve the housing crisis.
+Beyond the Peripherique, as modern Paris sprawled outward, a series of suburbs were constructed or developed to house the poor, the immigrant the unemployed, the unwanted.

-Made up of 18 towers, Tours Nuages, which are between nine and twenty storeys high, arising from a dreamlike outdoor space; the landscape architecture of benches dotted along paved paths, and a number of trees planted in proportion to the numbers of homes (one for each apartment).
-The ground levels vary to give a sense of space and shape and the site is dotted with sculptures and children playing areas.
-The major attraction is the snake, a giant sculpture built on top of the underground parking structure.
+Made up of 18 towers, Tours Nuages, which are between nine and twenty storeys high, arise from a dreamlike outdoor space; the landscape architecture of benches dotted along paved paths, and a number of trees planted in proportion to the numbers of homes (one for each apartment).
+The ground levels vary to give a sense of space and shape and the site is dotted with sculptures and children’s play areas.
+The major attraction is the snake, a giant sculpture built on top of the underground parking.

 The facades of the towers are striking and unusual, highlighted coloured mosaics.
 Huge windows come in three distinct shapes: circle, rounded-corner square or water drop.

-Today the cloud towers face changes and challenges.
-A vast urban renewal project is underway, led by the city and the two landlords who own the towers.
-The project’s aim is to renovate the estate.
+Today the cloud towers face changes and challenges that are only becoming more acute over time.
+A vast urban renewal project has been underway led by the city and the two landlords who own the towers.
+The project’s aim has been to renovate the estate.
 One aspect of this is to make it more energy-efficient, another aspect is to upgrade the overall image of the neighbourhood.
-It is principally a working-class neighbourhood in need of ‘deep change’.
-The plan involves the demolition of one of the towers and six others have been earmarked for change of usage.
+The plan involves the demolition of one of the towers and six others have been earmarked for change of use.
+As at July 2023, the hopes of those projects look like they’ll be futile dreams themselves.

 The La Défense Factor

 The impact and long tentacles of being so close to La Défense have an effect.
-The owners and local government see the potential for transformation.
-Private investors are interested and circling.
-As exciting as it is to imagine what the Cloud Towers can become once they are renovated (they sure need to be given the TLC they have so far lacked), the estate could very well lose something important in the process, perhaps the heart and soul of what it once was.
+The owners and local government have seen the potential for transformation.
+Private investors were interested and circling.
+What will it take to make the Cloud Towers, once renovated (and they sure need to be given a great deal of care and attention, which they have so far lacked), into a community?
+Undoubtedly it will take a lot more than repair and renovation, spending the money to maintain that wasn’t spent for so long.

 All images the Copyright of Sophie Masse